telerik/blazor-docs/components/treelist/templates/editor.md

 The column's `EditTemplate` defines the inline template or component that will be rendered when the user is [editing]({%slug treelist-overview%}#editing) the field.
 It is also used when inserting a new item.

 You can data bind components in it to the current context, which is an instance of the model the treelist is bound to.
 You will need a global variable that is also an instance of the model to store those changes.
-The model the template receives is a copy of the original model, so that changes can be cancelled (the `Cancel` command).
+The model the template receives is a copy of the original model, so that changes can be canceled (the `Cancel` command).

 If you need to perform logic more complex than simple data binding, use the change event of the custom editor component to perform it.
 You can also consider using a custom edit form outside of the treelist.